 Hemp Does Not Give a “High”

-Surely one of the most polarizing aspects of marijuana, despite its many health benefits as well, is the “high” that users feel.
+Surely one of the most polarizing aspects of marijuana, despite its many useful effects, is the “high” that users feel.
 Again, this high is directly tied to THC and other cannabinoid chemicals’ interacting in the human body.
 This means that products not containing THC do not give the user any psychoactive effects.
 When we assume that hemp does this, it creates a layer of animosity that should not exist.

 Currently, the Laws Are Different